Jolly-Alpaca/PrismaticValleyFramework/README.md

 ## Get Started
 ### Implementation
 1. Create your textures.
-See [A Lesson on How MonoGame Applies Color](#a-lesson-on-how-monogame-applies-color) for tips on how to color your textures.
+See [A Lesson on How MonoGame Applies Color](#a-lesson-on-how-monogame-applies-color) for tips on how to color your textures to maximize saturation.
 2. Create your Content Patcher content pack.
 3. Add the following to the CustomFields field of the object you want to apply a color override to:
 ```